ryanmello/lilli/USE_CASES.md

 ---

-These use cases demonstrate how Bloomer Agent handles everything from simple queries to complex multi-agent workflows, always maintaining a helpful, professional, and personalized experience for flower shop operations.
+These use cases demonstrate how Lilli handles everything from simple queries to complex multi-agent workflows, always maintaining a helpful, professional, and personalized experience for flower shop operations.